haha150/haha150.github.io/wTesla/index.md

 This project is a standalone Tesla app for the Apple watch with all the features that the official Tesla app has.

-The app is still being developed to finish implementing all features that the official Tesla app has as well as the competitor has.
+The app is still being developed to finish implementing all features that the official Tesla app has.
+It will continue to receive new features if requested and if Tesla adds additional features.

 ## Login